evias/evias.github.io/pages/sponsor-me.md

 ---
+layout: page
-title: Sponsor Me
+title: Sponsor me
-tags: [Crowdfunding, Technology, Blockchain]
-style: border
-color: success
-description: My company's Github Sponsors profile is live!
-You can now sponsor me to support my open source work.
+permalink: /sponsor-me/
+weight: 2
 ---

 ## Who is who

-I am Grégory Saive, Founder and CEO of UBC Digital, previously member of the late *NEM Project Management Committee* focussing on **Symbol from NEM** where I lead the development of Client Software as the Head of Development of the NEM.io Foundation.
-I later acted as a **Blockchain Lead** for dHealth Network, taking the role of a core developer in the project to revolutionize the healthcare industry with my blockchain skills!
+👋 I am Grégory Saive, and I live in Spain; I am a software artisan whom stepped into software in 2002.
+I have a great deal of professional experience to offer with regards to software development and for every step of the lifecycle of your software project!
+<br /><br />
+🧐 I have previously acted as a Head of Development for NEM Foundation, as a Blockchain Lead in Web3 for dHealth Foundation and as a CTO for UBC Digital Magazine.
+All the while, continuing to grow my technology skills.
+My latest research includes:
+<br /><br />
+✅ Deployment of next-generation blockchain networks (dual blockchain migrations) ;<br />
+✅ Distributed and modular patient identity using BIP32 algorithm and key derivation ;<br />
+✅ Distributed rewarding mechanism for e-fitness platforms including Strava ;<br />
+✅ Wallet-, Explorer-, Monitoring software and software development kits for blockchain networks;<br />
+✅ Deployment of smart contracts and smart contract audit.<br />
+✅ Generative AI software (NLG) for kids using our software (SaaS) in schools ;<br />
+✅ Expert SaaS software developer with over 15 years of experience in the industry.<br />

+## Why would you sponsor me?

+Most of my work is published (released) in the public domain using open-source software licenses such as: Apache-2.0, MIT, LGPL-3.0 and BSD-3.0.
+In fact, most of my work is made public even before it can be used commercially!
+You will help me run my operations.

-My team is composed of Bitcoin and blockchain pioneers that focus most of their time on open source projects and open standards.
+My team is composed of Bitcoin and blockchain pioneers that focus most of their time on open source projects and open standards, we do this because we believe that open source is a beautiful way to collaborate.
 Reach out to us to find out more about our team!

+By sponsoring us, you will make sure to keep informed about our contributions in the blockchain industry and about our latest authoring activities.
+You will also get private access to drafts of our latest authoring activities and development plans.

-You can sponsor us on the following platforms:
+You can sponsor us using these platforms:

 | Platform | Sponsor Link |
 | --- | --- |